goshacmd/xtr/README.md

 For example, a place where you can trade EUR for CNY or AAPL for USD is a market.

+There are two types of markets and they have different schemes of identified.

-There are two ways xtr identifies markets.
-If the market is currency-to-currency, it's identified by a currency pair (BTC/USD, BTC/EUR).
-If the market is for stocks, it is identified by a stock ticker prepended with currency code (USD:AAPL, EUR:GOOG, CNY:TWTR, BTC:V).
+Currency markets are identified by a currency pair (e.g. BTC/USD, BTC/EUR).

+Stock markets are identified by a stock ticker prepended with currency code (e.g USD:AAPL, EUR:GOOG, BTC:V).

 **Account** is a collection of balances in different instruments.
 It is identified by a UUID string returned from the `CREATE_ACCONT` command.